This guide to safety in Mexico provides situational updates and practical advice for visitors to, and foreign residents living in, Mexico

 Taxi cab travel: We recommend that you always use taxi cab ranks, App-cabs (like Uber or Cabify) or hotel cabs when using taxis in Mexico.
 See Traveling by Taxi Mexico.

-Backup data: Backup your important data online (best) or at least keep it on a separate disc/chip left away from your belongings.
-This is salient advice whether you are traveling in Mexico or anywhere else with your business equipment.
+Backup data: Backup your important data online (‘in the cloud’ is best) or at least keep key data on a separate disc/memory chip left away from your belongings.
+This is salient advice whether you are traveling in Mexico or anywhere else with your business equipment and important data.

 Here are some key tips to keep your money and valuables safe in Mexico: